A Better Life

 In a provocative novel addressing contemporary immigration by the sharply observant Lionel Shriver, a New York family takes in a Honduran migrant – who may or may not be the innocent paragon she claims to be.

 Gloria Bonaventura, a divorced mother of three living with her 26-year-old son Nico in a sprawling house in Brooklyn, decides to participate in a new city programme – Big Apple, Big Heart – that would pay her to take in a migrant as a boarder.
-Liberal to the extreme, Gloria is thrilled when sweet, kind, helpful Martine arrives.
+Gloria is thrilled when sweet, kind, helpful Martine arrives.
 But Nico is sceptical.
-A classic live-at-home, unemployed Gen Zer with no interest in adulthood, Nico resents the interruption which sees him suffer the indignity of moving out of the self-contained basement flat, and back into his childhood bedroom.
+A classic live-at-home, unemployed Gen Zer with no interest in adulthood, Nico resents the indignity of moving from his self-contained basement flat and back into his childhood bedroom.

-As the months go by, Martine endears herself to both Nico's sisters, while finding her way into Gloria's heart and even, briefly, Nico's.
-But as Martine's disturbingly dodgy compatriots begin to show up, Nico becomes hostile to both his mother's altruism and the 'migrant crisis' in general – and turns out to be anything but a reliable narrator himself.
+As the months go by, Martine endears herself to both Nico’s sisters, while finding her way into Gloria’s heart.
+But as Martine’s disturbingly dodgy compatriots begin to show up, Nico grows only more hostile to both his mother’s altruism and the ‘migrant crisis’ in general – though turns out to be anything but a reliable narrator himself.

 ©2026 Lionel Shriver (P)2026 HarperCollins PublishersResumo da Crítica